semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 The above JSON object tells Elasticsearch to use the `house` field of my `character` type document as the routing value.

-//TODO Slides: indicate that difficulties may show up when using parent/child structure

 ### Limits of routing

 Well, maybe the title is a little exaggerated.
 There are no real "limits" to the routing features, just some facts that you should